CEDEL2: Corpus Escrito del Español L2 (version 3)

 Amaya Mendikoetxea (Universidad Autónoma de Madrid)

-CEDEL2 (version 2=this version) linguistic team:
+CEDEL2 (version 2) linguistic team:

 Cristóbal Lozano (Universidad de Granada)